Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Experiments

-We analyze the effects of the choice of pre-training datasets and different combinations of three pre-training objectives of \ours in this section.

-\textbf{Pre-training datasets.} To analyze of effect of the pre-training datasets, we evaluate the performance on selected downstream tasks and present detailed results in Table \ref{tab:pt}.
-Four choices of PT datasets are considered, including HowTo100M, ActivityNet, VideoCC, and VideoCC + ActivityNet. \ours performs performs poorly in the zero-shot text-video settings on MSR-VTT when pre-trained on Howto100M.
-On the other hand, \ours performs best on the same task when pre-trained with the combination of VideoCC and ActivityNet.
-These empirical results coincide with the findings in~\cite{nagrani2022learning}, in which HowTo100M has been pointed out not appropriate for such vision-language tasks requiring strong alignment.
-It is also worth noting that pre-training on ActivityNet and VideoCC performs consistently better than using only one dataset, which validates our choice for PT dataset.
-On the other hand, HowTo100M contains a large number of action-related videos, which contributes to learning temporal-aware features and demonstrates better capacities in temporal action localization and thus is used for all TAL experiments.
+\textbf{Pre-training datasets.} To analyze of effects of pre-training datasets, we report the model performances on selected downstream tasks in Table \ref{tab:pt}.
+In particular, the same model pre-trained on VideoCC achieves the best performance in zero-shot retrieval on MSR-VTT, compared with HowTo100M and WebVid-2M.
+These results coincide with findings in~\citet{nagrani2022learning}, where HowTo100M has been pointed out not appropriate for vision-language tasks requiring strong alignment. \ours trained on VideoCC alone significantly outperforms VCC on both tasks, showing the effectiveness of our proposed techniques.
+In particular, when pre-trained on the same VideoCC dataset, \ours leads to better performance than MCQ.
+The significant improvement over MCQ shows that our techniques do help to learn better features for downstream tasks.
+It is also worth noting that pre-training on VideoCC and ActivityNet performs consistently better than using only one dataset, and thus we choose this setup in the main experiments.

-\textbf{Training objective.} We analyze the role of our proposed training objectives and present results of this ablation study in Table \ref{tab:objective}.
-We evaluate four scenarios and find that in video-language tasks like zero-shot text-video retrieval and VQA, both temporal grouping loss $\gL_\text{t}$ and spatiotemporal grounding loss $\gL_\text{g}$ contribute to performance gain.
-And the combination of $\gL_\text{t}$ and $\gL_\text{g}$ can further improve the performance to 28.6 for R@1 on MSRVTT-ZS and 45.2 accuracy on MSVD-QA.
-For the temporal action localization task, $\gL_\text{g}$ would not significant achieve performance gain in mAP compared to scenario 2 and 4.
-We hypothesize that HowTo100M is a noisy dataset with weakly-aligned video-caption pairs and grounding in a self-supervised manner might not benefit representation learning on such data.